Two-dimensional weak-type topological insulators in inversion symmetric crystals

 The Su-Schrieffer-Heeger (SSH) chain is an one-dimensional lattice that comprises two dimerized sublattices.
 Recently, Zhu, Prodan, and Ahn (ZPA) proposed in [L. Zhu, E. Prodan, and K. H. Ahn, Phys.
 Rev. B \textbf{99}, 041117 (2019)] that one-dimensional flat bands can occur at topological domain walls of a two-dimensional array of the SSH chains.
 Here, we newly suggest a two-dimensional topological insulator that is protected by inversion and time-reversal symmetries without spin-orbit coupling.
 It is shown that the two-dimensional SSH chains realize the proposed topological insulator.
 Utilizing the first Stiefel-Whitney numbers, a weak type of $\mathbb{Z}_2$ topological indices are developed, which identify the proposed topological insulator, dubbed a two-dimensional Stiefel-Whitney insulator (2DSWI).
 The ZPA model is employed to study the topological phase diagrams and topological phase transitions.
 It is found that the phase transition occurs via the formation of the massless Dirac points that wind the entire Brillouin zone.
 We argue that this unconventional topological phase transition is a characteristic feature of the 2DSWI, manifested as the one-dimensional domain wall states.
+Using first-principles calculations, we find the suggested 2DSWI should be realized in eleven known materials, such as Zn$_2$(PS$_3$)$_3$.
 The new insight from our work could help efforts to realize topological flat bands in solid-state systems.

 \cyan{Introduction -} Recently, there has been a surge of interest in the correlated electrons in flat bands \cite{Wu07p070401,Wong13p060504,Biesenthal19p183601,Balents20p725}.
 In particular, twisted bilayer graphene \cite{Santos07p256802,Dean10p722,Morell10p121407,Bistritzer11p12233,Wang13p614,Kim16p1989}, in which interlayer twist angle tunes the bandwidth to zero, has spurred a great deal of community interest, exhibiting strong correlations of electrons and nontrivial band topology \cite{Cao18p43,Cao18p80,Song19p036401,Brihuega19p196802}.
 The advent of magic angle twisted bilayer graphene has renewed the interest in the realization of flat bands in diverse systems \cite{Heikkil011p233, Fu19p035448, hwang21p2105.14919}.
 Notable examples include the recent study by Zhu, Prodan, and Ahn (ZPA) \cite{Zhu19p041117}.
 Utilizing the two-dimensional (2D) array of the Su-Schrieffer-Heeger (SSH) chains \cite{SSH79p1698,PhysRevB.22.2099,RevModPhys.60.781}, ZPA have shown that one-dimensional (1D) flat bands can arise, being stabilized via the formation of topological domain walls (DWs).
 Encouragingly, the proposed 1D flat bands have been experimentally confirmed in a mechanical metamaterial \cite{Qian20p225501}, whereas their condensed-matter realization is yet to be discovered.